1. Use it or lose it.

 4. Don't forget key screening tests.

-You'll probably hear a lot about flu shots, but don't forget the pneumonia shot, which you should get periodically after age 65.
-Stay in touch with your doctor to keep up with regular cholesterol and diabetes testing, and have a colonoscopy every 10 years.
+You'll probably hear a lot about flu shots, but don't forget the pneumonia shot, which you should get at age 65.
+Stay in touch with your doctor to keep up with regular cholesterol, hypertension, and diabetes testing, and have a colonoscopy every 10 years.
 A newer option for lower risk people is an annual FIT test (stool test).